haraka/Haraka/docs/results.md

 * To do all your plugins processing, have the results stored for you and then emit a single LOGINFO message to summarize the results.

-Towards those goals, **Note** provides some help.
+Towards those goals, **results** provides some help.
 Here's how:

-* Each call to note does not log the call unless _emit_ is true.
-In the simple cases, call *note* as many times as necessary.
-When finished, call *note* with _emit: true_ and a summary of the note will be logged.
+* Each call to result does not log the call unless _emit_ is true.
+In the simple cases, call *results* as many times as necessary.
+When finished, call *results* with _emit: true_ and a summary of the results will be logged.

-* Each call to note logs a summary when loglevel is DEBUG or PROTOCOL.
+* Each call to results logs a summary when loglevel is DEBUG or PROTOCOL.

 * At any time, summary results can be fetched with *collate*.